LukeZGD/Legacy-iOS-Kit/README.md

 ## Other notes:
 - **You do NOT need blobs to use this**, the script will get them for you
+- This script verify the IPSW with SHA1sum before restoring
+- 32-bit only:
+  - This script does not modify the IPSW
   - To devices with baseband, this script will restore your device with the latest baseband
   - This script has a workaround for the activation error on devices downgrading from iOS 10
   - This script uses futurerestore "Odysseus method" for downgrading (different from OdysseusOTA/2, which are deprecated)
-- This script does not modify the IPSW and will verify it with SHA1sum before restoring
-- This script only uses iBSS patches for entering kDFU mode
-- This script can also be used to just enter kDFU mode for all supported devices
   - This script can also be used to futurerestore to other iOS versions with provided SHSH blobs
-- This script can also work on virtual machines, but I won't provide support for them
+  - This script can work on virtual machines, but I won't provide support for them

 ## OS versions/distros tested on:
 - [Ubuntu 18.04](http://releases.ubuntu.com/bionic/)